Events from the Modern Age of Comic Books: Civil War

+"Civil War" is a 2006 Marvel Comics storyline where the government passes the Superhuman Registration Act following a battle among the New Warriors and a group of villains (Nitro, Cobalt Man, Speedfreek, and Coldheart) that results in Stamford, Connecticut being decimated and most of the New Warriors killed.
 The act requires any person in the United States with superhuman abilities to register with the federal government and receive proper training.
 Those who sign also have the option of working for S.H.I.E.L.D., earning a salary and benefits such as those earned by other American civil servants.
 Characters within the superhuman community in the Marvel Universe split into two groups: one advocating registration as a responsible obligation, and the other opposing the law on the grounds that it violates privacy rights.